 What you need to do

 The action needed on your part depends on where you currently store your old tokens.
 You will find instructions below for each case.
+You can also check out this decision tree.

-Tokens held in a centralized exchange
+Tokens in a centralized exchange

 Chances are that you don’t need to do anything.
 We will inform exchanges about the migration and help them upgrade their token pools.
 We expect most exchanges to upgrade the tokens in their hot and cold wallets, and switch all trading pairs to the new DATA token.
 Exchanges will communicate about their support separately.
 You can see the up-to-date exchange status on the token migration page.